Updated: Aug 2

 Balsamic vinegar or Chinese dark color vinegar: 1 tbsp

 Extra olive oil (EVOO): 1 tbsp

 Garlic: 2-4 cloves, pressed with a garlic press

 Sesame oil: 0.5 tbsp.
 It can be found at any Asian store.

 Cilantro: cut into small pieces, 1 tbsp

 Green Onion: 1, cut into short pieces

 Sea salt or pink salt

 Roasted sesame seeds: ½ tbsp

-Small amount of cherry tomatoes, blue berries or strawberries
+A small amount of cherry tomatoes, blueberries, or strawberries